MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-a-flight.md

 author: mcleanbyron
 ms.assetid: 8C1E9E36-13AF-4386-9D0F-F9CB320F02F5
 description: Use this method in the Windows Store submission API to create a package flight for an app that is registered to your Windows Dev Center account.
-title: Create a package flight using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Create a package flight ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article